aflueckiger/KED2023/docs/materials/installation_guide.md

 ## First Steps in Python

-As a kind of initiation ritual, say hello to the programming world in Python and check if everything is installed successfully.
+As a kind of initiation ritual of coding, say hello to the programming world in Python and check if everything is installed successfully.

-1. Open the VS Code editor
+1. Open the VS Code editor.

-2. Ensure that you connected to `WSL: Ubuntu` (green patch in the lower-left corner, see @fig:figure1)
+2. Windows only: Ensure that you connected to `WSL: Ubuntu` (green patch in the lower-left corner, see @fig:figure1)

-3. Open the folder `KED2023`
+3. Open the folder `KED2023` via the menu.

 4. Create a new file called `hello_world.py`.